Yevhen Pobihushchyi-Ren: Later life and death

-Following the end of World War II, Pobihushchyi found himself in the British occupation zone in Germany, and joined the British Army, overseeing the Ukrainian Guard Hundreds from 1954 to 1958.
+Following the end of World War II, Pobihushchyi found himself in the British occupation zone in Germany, and joined the British Army, overseeing the Ukrainian Guard from 1954 to 1958.
 During this time, he also served as an organisational officer of the Ukrainian Red Cross Society in Germany and taught at Ukrainian displaced persons camps.
 At this time, he and his wife changed their surname from Pobihushchyi to Pobihushchyi-Ren, likely to avoid extradition to the Soviet Union.

 Pobihushchyi-Ren also worked with OUN leader Yaroslav Stetsko as part of the Anti-Bolshevik Bloc of Nations and was heavily active both in contributing to Ukrainian publishing and the Ukrainian Greek Catholic Church.
 He served as head of the Ukrainian Christian Movement for a period of ten years and as head in West Germany from 1965 until his death, and was one of the organisers of the construction of the Cathedral of the Intercession of the Mother of God and of St. Andrew, for which he was awarded the Order of St. Sylvester by Pope John Paul II in 1982.
 The same year, Pobihushchyi-Ren published his memoirs, Mosaic of My Memories (Мозаїка моїх споминів) in London, and he also donated a portion of his library to the University of Lviv after Ukraine gained independence from the Soviet Union.

 Pobihushchyi-Ren died on 28 May 1995, in Haar, Bavaria, near Munich in Germany.